 - Unique pricing for each dealer: Part of your automation process around your indirect products needs to include your pricing strategy.
 Your institution’s loan software should be able to handle risk-based pricing scenarios for the assignment of buy/contract rates, but to do that at a product level alone is not flexible enough.
 If required, each dealer needs to be able to have unique pricing.
 While pricing may be uniform across your dealerships, having the ability to reward better partners with better rates needs to be an option.
 Additionally, and perhaps most importantly, you should evaluate how the system is able to use multiple factors to assign rates.
 This might include credit scores, LTV, DTI, vehicle mileage, and vehicle age, among others.

 Competition in the indirect lending market is getting tougher by the day, so that’s why it’s important that your loan origination system adheres to these and other best practices related to functionality and connectivity.

-Our partners at Coastal Credit Union understood this when they chose MeridianLink’s LoansPQ platform for greater indirect lending success.
-By implementing LoansPQ, Coastal Credit Union increased consumer loan volume by 78 percent, improved pre-approval functionality, and achieved seamless integration of loan origination and account opening by also implementing MeridianLink’s XpressAccounts solution, which runs on the same platform as LoansPQ to deliver even greater efficiencies.
+Our partners at Coastal Credit Union understood this when they chose MeridianLink’s Consumer platform for greater indirect lending success.
+By implementing MeridianLink® Consumer, Coastal Credit Union increased consumer loan volume by 78 percent, improved pre-approval functionality, and achieved seamless integration of loan origination and account opening by also implementing MeridianLink Opening, which runs on the same platform to deliver even greater efficiencies.

-To download a copy of this free case study, please click the button below.
+To download a copy of this free case study, please fill out the form below.